ColorSeparation.java

 * Dependencies: Picture.java

-* Data files: http://introcs.cs.princeton.edu/31datatype/baboon.jpg
+* Data files: https://introcs.cs.princeton.edu/java/31datatype/baboon.jpg

-* http://introcs.cs.princeton.edu/31datatype/peppers.jpg
+* https://introcs.cs.princeton.edu/java/31datatype/peppers.jpg

 *